zachal/repo/README.md

 # Zachal’s SimplifyMyi App Repo
 > — Currently available to iOS 8.4 users only.
-You may attempt on the systems, but there is no guarantee as to it’s functionality/reliability, and this may break your iPhone.
+You may attempt on other systems, but there is no guarantee as to it’s functionality/reliability, and this may break your iPhone.

 # Simplify My i —
 > Simplify your i(Phone/Pad/Touch/Whatever), removing all the “Stock” apps you don’t ever use.